Rcbash/StockDashboard/README.md

-# 📈 Real-Time Stock Analysis & Forecast Dashboard
+# 📈 Real-Time Stock Analysis & Forecast Dashboard!

 This is a full-stack ML project that built an interactive web dashboard to analyze and forecast real-time stock data.